 “It’s really engrossing, euphoric and sometimes exhausting process.
-Art exposes parts of me that are otherwise seldom seen,”says London-based illustrator, Matt Jacobs, also known as Dark Matter Illustration online
+Art exposes parts of me that are otherwise seldom seen,” says London-based illustrator, Matt Jacobs, also known online as Dark Matter Illustration.

 Whether it’s his work or his perspective towards art- Jacobs isn’t your typical artist.
 He isn’t hiding any message behind his pieces; to give you something that is deep and meaningful.
 He wants you to simply appreciate his work.

-While Jacobs has always been in touch with his creative abilities, he began to truly master is craft and find a unique style for himself- after pursuing a degree in it.
+While Jacobs has always been in touch with his creative abilities, he began to truly master his craft and find a unique style for himself- after pursuing a degree in it.

 Since then, his style has moulded into what he sees as an apt representation of his artistic self.
-To him, his style is loose and sometimes chaotic pencil based sketches with a facet of control within them- conveying Matt Jacob’s artistic thoughts with ease and a sense of beauty, delicacy and boldness that are seamlessly bound together and presented before you.
+To him, his style is loose and sometimes chaotic pencil based sketches with a facet of control within them- conveying his artistic thoughts with ease and a sense of bold beauty that is bound together and presented before you.

 Jacob’s style and abilities also stem from content experimentation.
 Trying out several styles, techniques and media before setting on is current form of monochromatic beauties.